 At the meeting, staff will review with the committee the line item budgets for revenues and expenses, highlighting changes from the prior year budget and areas of particular importance.

 Recommendation

-Review the final Operating and Capital Budget for FY 2019 and recommend to the Board for approval.
+The Finance and Administration Committee recommends that the Board of Directors approve the final Operating and Capital Budget for FY 2019.

 Attachments:

 - 1. Operating and Capital Budget FY 2019 - 2.
 Resolution 15-2018 Operating and Capital Budget FY2019